kenzie-q/query_validation/README.md

 ## Approach

-Begin by using a local LLM (Mistral) to extract structured product attributes from product titles and product queries.
-Specific attributes being extracted are brand, product type, size, quantity, and finish.
+Begin by using a local LLM (Mistral) to extract structured product attributes from product titles, then product queries.
 The LLM is instructed to output product attributes in a JSON format.

-Then we can compare the two attribute dictionaries to determine if the key:value pairs are similar.
-If there are contradictions, the query attribute dictionary is adjusted and that corrected query dictionary is sent to an LLM to rephrase the query.
-If no contradictions are found, no corrections are made and the origianl query can be reuturned.
+Then we ask another LLM to compare the two attribute dictionaries to determine if the product dictionary satifies the query dictionary.
+Respond with a JSON following this format: `{"satisfied": true or false, "fixed_query": {{ ... }} }`.
+If satisfied is true, return the original query, otherwise, send the `fixed_query` dictionary to an LLM to rephrase the query.

+**Fine-tuning to this system needs to be done through prompt engineering**

 LLM: `mistral-7b-instruct-v0.2.Q3_K_M.gguf`